slim-elabed/empty-django-project/README.md

     CREATE DATABASE myapp;
     CREATE USER myapp_user WITH ENCRYPTED PASSWORD 'mypass';
-    # CREATE SCHEMA myapp_user; # Not needed for Django as it uses the public schema
     GRANT ALL PRIVILEGES ON DATABASE myapp TO myapp_user;

     \c myapp;